 Similar to pickups, Ibanez went for the same control knobs on both models with slight changes in their arrangement.
 I’m not saying they feel cheap, but they have such a smooth edge that is hard to grip and turn them with just one finger.

 Although the specifications are similar, But personally I find the AS53 guitar’s tone more precise and versatile.
 Maybe it’s due to its slightly bigger body or anything, It keeps a very nice balance between the highs and lows than the AM53 guitar model.

 Electric guitars around the $300 price range need to be at least aim for adjustable bridge configuration, that’s exactly what Ibanez is offering with both of these guitars.

-These AM53 and AS53 model comes with an Art-ST adjustable bridge system combined with a Quik Change III Tailpiece that provides you tuning stability while giving you opportunity to have customizable level of string action and intonation.
+These AM53 and AS53 model comes with an Art-ST adjustable bridge system combined with a Quik Change III Tailpiece that provides you tuning stability while giving you the opportunity to have a customizable level of string action and intonation.

 I will say, hardware is slightly kind of a mixed bag here. because we’re getting a plastic nut here that causes a little bit of string noise.
 Even tuners seem to be basic but, to my surprise, they really hold the strings into their positions making your tuning job much easier.

 With some slight differences, both guitars are completely nailing this factor, making my review, a DRAW again!